THE HIDDEN LIFE of TREES: WHAT THEY FEEL, HOW THEY COMMUNICATE - DISCOVERIES from a SECRET WORLD by Peter Wohlleben

 Unabridged.

-Peter Wohlleben is a forester in Germany, meaning that he manages a commercial forest in Germany but he is a real fan of true "old growth" forests.
+Peter Wohlleben is a forester in Germany, meaning that he manages a commercial forest in Germany.
+Even though he manages a commercial forest, he is a real fan of true "old growth" forests.
 Over the years he has gone out of his way to really study the way forests work as a complete unit.

 In many ways, a healthy forest is a lot like a giant organism - it shores up its weak parts, it sustains itself, it is extraordinarily complicated and if one part is out of whack, the whole thing can suffer.
 Wohlleben explores these themes in some detail with a lot of surprising details.